ga-wdi-exercises/computer-science-workshop/readme.md

 ## Sorting Algorithms

-One of the most common subsets of algorithms are sorting algorithms.
+One of the most important subsets of algorithms is sorting algorithms.
 A lot of the time, we will have a collection of items that we want to order in some way for our analyses or for display purposes.
 ![](https://cdn-images-1.medium.com/max/600/1*i0fopl3fml48X4aAxpqM4A.jpeg)

 There are **tons** of sorting algorithms with various pros and cons to them -- some are more efficient with some types of inputs and less with others.
 Again, having an efficient sorting algorithm isn't super important with a collection of ten items, but when there are a million or a billion efficiency becomes very important!